gardener/machine-spec/spec.md

 #### `CreateMachine`

-A Plugin MUST implement this RPC call if it has `CREATE_MACHINE` capability.
+A Plugin is REQUIRED to implement this RPC and set the `CREATE_MACHINE` capability.
 This RPC will be called by the CMI-Client to provision a new machine on behalf of a user.

 - If a machine corresponding to the specified machine `name` already exists, and is compatible with the specified `ProviderSpec` in the `CreateMachineRequest`, the Plugin MUST reply `0 OK` with the corresponding `CreateMachineResponse`.